jonnymind/SIRPAS/Books/Base_System.md

-Advanced Combat is the most sophisticated combat sub-system; it expands the basic combat system by adding a set of sub-skills for each combat skill, called _manoeuvres_.
+Advanced Combat is the most sophisticated combat sub-system; it expands the basic combat system by adding a set of sub-skills for each combat skill, called _maneuvers_.

-_Manoeuvres_ represent a special action a character can take while using the combat skill.
+_Maneuvers_ represent a special action a character can take while using the combat skill.

-There are specific manoeuvres to attack and defend in each style, and each of them has different balances of difficulty of execution versus potential damage, or different effects on the reset of the combat.
-Some manoeuvres provide modifiers to subsequent moves, while some other generate damage also when defending.
+There are specific maneuvers to attack and defend in each style, and each of them has different balances of difficulty of execution versus potential damage, or different effects on the reset of the combat.
+Some maneuvers provide modifiers to subsequent moves, while some other generate damage also when defending.

-### Manoeuvre types
+### Maneuver types

-Manoeuvres are divided into _attacks_, _defences_ and _actions_.
-Attacks and defences represent a mores specific usages of the base combat skill as per the _base combat_ rules; _actions_ are other ways a combat skill can be employed.
+Maneuvers are divided into _attacks_, _defenses_ and _actions_.
+Attacks and defenses represent a mores specific usages of the base combat skill as per the _base combat_ rules; _actions_ are other ways a combat skill can be employed.